-Scientists delve into the intriguing realm of quark-gluon plasma (QGP) by orchestrating collisions between heavy in laboratories.
+Scientists delve into the intriguing realm of quark-gluon plasma (QGP) by orchestrating collisions between heavy nuclei in laboratories.
 The aftermath of these collisions births a QGP fireball, whose expansion and cooling adhere to hydrodynamics, the governing principles of fluid behavior in diverse conditions.
 Detectors encircling the collision meticulously observe and count emerging subatomic particles like protons, pions, and other hadrons, composed of two or more quarks.

-Navigating the complexities of QGP involves deciphering fluctuations in numbers across collisions, providing vital insights.
+Navigating the complexities of QGP involves deciphering fluctuations in particle numbers across collisions, providing vital insights.
 The maximum entropy principle emerges as a linchpin, bridging experimental observations and the hydrodynamics of the QGP fireball.
 As the QGP fireball expands and cools, it undergoes “hadronization,” wherein energy and quantum properties transition to hadrons—particles like protons and neutrons made up of quarks.
 These hadrons freeze out, preserving information about the QGP's final hydrodynamic state and carrying it to detectors.

 Researchers from the University of Illinois, Chicago, harness simulations to compute observable fluctuations in the QGP, utilizing freeze-out to unveil hints of a critical point between the QGP fireball and a gaseous hadronized state.
 This critical point remains an enigma within quantum chromodynamics, the theory governing strong gluon-driven interactions between quarks.